You've got bachelor's related questions, we've got answers.

 The tuition rates for the current academic year are available by visiting the Tuition section of the website.

-Question 11: Which campuses will offer the BAS and will there be any online courses?
+Question 11: Which campuses offer Bachelor degrees and will there be any online courses?

-The 21 credits of upper division BAS general education (for the A.S. transfer student) or technical electives (for the A.A. transfer student) can be taken at the campus of your choice and online through eLearning.
+The 21 (or more) credits of general education (for the A.S. transfer student) or technical electives (for the A.A. transfer student) can be taken at the campus of your choice and online through eLearning.

-The 39 credits of upper division 3000 and 4000 level courses will initially be offered on Melbourne, Cocoa and online/eLearning.
+The upper division 3000 and 4000 level courses will initially be offered on the Melbourne

-Question 12: When will the schedule of BAS classes be available?
+Question 12: When are the schedule of bachelor classes available?

-BAS course offerings will follow the registration schedule and deadlines outlined in the college Academic Calendar, which is available online.
-BAS level courses will be included in the College Class Schedules, which also are available online at this link.
+Bachelor course offerings follow the registration schedule and deadlines outlined in the college Academic Calendar, which is available online.
+Bachelor level courses are included in the College Class Schedules, which also are available online at this link.

 Question 13: Are there prerequisite courses for the upper level 3000/4000 courses?

-Prerequisite courses will be required for some of the upper level courses.
-However, these courses will be a part of the BAS program and the course sequence.
-Course descriptions are available as each curriculum is finalized through the online curriculum pages listed at this link.
+Prerequisite courses are required for some of the upper level courses.
+Course descriptions are available through the online curriculum pages listed at this link.

-Question 14: Will a BAS allow a student to pursue a graduate degree (Masters level)?
+Question 14: Will an EFSC bachelor's degree allow a student to pursue a graduate degree (Master's level)?

 Check with the University you plan to attend.
 You may need to take additional prerequisites depending on the advanced degree you seek.

-Question 15: What happens to my BAS application if I am not initially accepted?
+Question 15: What happens to my bachelor's application if I am not initially accepted?

-Students who are not accepted for their initial application term will have an opportunity to be admitted in the following semester.
-The BAS Student Development Specialist and the Admissions office will contact students who applied but were not initially admitted.
+Students who are not accepted for their initial application term will have an opportunity to be admitted in the following semester by reapplying via the online application.